IAI RQ-5 Hunter: Operational history

-In 1995, A Company, 15th Military Intelligence Battalion (Aerial Exploitation) out of Fort Hood, TX was the first Army field unit equipped with the Hunter.
+In 1995, A Company, 15th Military Intelligence Battalion (Aerial Exploitation) out of Fort Hood, Texas was the first U.S. Army field unit equipped with the Hunter.
 A Company conducted multiple successful training rotations to the National Training Center.
-Then in March 1999, they were deployed to the Republic of Macedonia in support of NATO operations in Kosovo where one was shot down by a Yugoslav Mil Mi-8 Side 7.62mm Machine Gun.
-During the 7 month operation, the Hunter was flown for over 4,000 hours.
-Significant operational success in Kosovo led to resumption of production and technical improvements.
+Then in March 1999, they were deployed to the Republic of Macedonia in support of NATO operations in Kosovo where one was shot down by a Yugoslav Mil Mi-8 side 7.62x54mmR machine gun.
+During the 78 days of the NATO-led campaign, at least seven Hunter UAVs were lost.
+During the seven-month operation, the Hunter was flown for over 4,000 hours.
+Significant operational success in Kosovo led to a resumption of production and technical improvements.
 Hunter was used in Iraq and other military operations since then.
 The system was also armed with the Viper Strike munitions.

 The Army's Unmanned Aircraft Systems Training Battalion at Fort Huachuca, AZ trained soldiers and civilians in the operation and maintenance of the Hunter UAV.

 In 2004, the United States Department of Homeland Security, Bureau of Customs and Border Protection, Office of Air and Marine utilized the Hunter under a trial program for border patrol duties.
 During this program, the Hunter flew 329 flight hours, resulting in 556 detections.

 A version armed with the Northrop Grumman GBU-44/B Viper Strike weapon system is known as the MQ-5A/B.

 As of October 2012, the U.S. Army had 20 MQ-5B Hunters in service.
 Retirement of the Hunter was expected to be completed in 2013, but Northrop was awarded a support contract for the Hunter in January 2013, extending its missions into 2014.